Indan-Ghosh/CAPM_FINAL/README.md

-first create the SSH key using the link https://www.hackdeploy.com/how-to-fix-permission-denied-publickey-github-error/ Go to GITHUB/Settings/Developer Settings/Personal Access Tokens to generate the access token using which you will login to Git Hub
+first create the SSH key using the link https://www.hackdeploy.com/how-to-fix-permission-denied-publickey-github-error/ Go to GITHUB/Settings/Developer Settings/Personal Access Tokens to generate the access token using which you will login to Git Hub if you want to change the repository then use below command git remote set-url origin https://github.com/Indan-Ghosh/CAPM_FINAL.git

+We’ve got to use an SSH URL to connect to a repository over SSH.
+You can verify the URLs that you use to connect to a remote repository using the git remote -v command:

+Follow/refer this link https://careerkarma.com/blog/git-fatal-could-not-read-from-remote-repository/

 Use the below code to push the code to GITHUB git add . echo -n "what is this change for?"